|

 cravat-sporting restaurateur who had a talent for taking things

+over, only for them then to close.
 In contrast to the Coin Street crew, Scots

 seem to prefer to wait until the builders have left before